Domain 4: Distribution & Channel Operations

 |---|---|---|---|---|

 | B2B SaaS | LinkedIn org + founder + employee advocacy; podcast guesting; analyst briefings; ABM display.
-Dark social = 83% (Walker) | Sprout + Taplio dual-stack; Cision for AEO/PR; LinkedIn ABM; Muck Rack | Treating LinkedIn as the only channel — missing podcast + analyst + community where committee buyers hide | CASL/GDPR consent on email lists |
+Dark social ~83% (Walker) | Sprout + Taplio dual-stack; Cision for AEO/PR; LinkedIn ABM; Muck Rack | Treating LinkedIn as the only channel, which misses podcasts, analysts, and communities where committee buyers hide | CASL/GDPR consent on email lists |

 | Biopharma | Channels are scientific congresses (ASCO, ASH, AHA, JPM Healthcare), peer-reviewed journals, MSL-driven HCP detailing, closed-loop digital (Veeva CRM), restricted DTC.
-No paid social to HCPs in many countries | Veeva CRM + Engage + iRep: Doximity (HCP-only social, 80% US physician reach); Sermo; PR Newswire pharma desk; ZoomRx/Reltio for HCP digital targeting | Running open paid social on HCP topics — violates platform pharma policies (Meta, LinkedIn restrict) and Sunshine Act tracking gaps create audit exposure | OPDP Form 2253 within 30 days; Sunshine Act on every HCP touch ($10+ value); GDPR consent for EU HCP databases; HIPAA on patient-facing channel; FDA crackdown on DTC ads (Sept 2025 enforcement wave) |
+No paid social to HCPs in many countries | Veeva CRM + Engage + iRep: Doximity (HCP-only social, 80% US physician reach); Sermo; PR Newswire pharma desk; ZoomRx/Reltio for HCP digital targeting | Running open paid social on HCP topics, which violates platform pharma policies (Meta, LinkedIn restrict) and Sunshine Act tracking gaps create audit exposure | OPDP Form 2253 within 30 days; Sunshine Act on every HCP touch ($10+ value); GDPR consent for EU HCP databases; HIPAA on patient-facing channel; FDA crackdown on DTC ads (Sept 2025 enforcement wave) |

 | DTC | Paid social (Meta, TikTok) is 60-80% of acquisition; SMS/email lifecycle is 30-40% of revenue; influencer + UGC drives top-funnel.
-Attribution windows shrunk to 1-day click | Meta/TikTok native + Smartly.io; Klaviyo + Postscript; ShopMy/Aspire for influencers; Triple Whale + Northbeam | Over-rotating to retargeting (Soft Surroundings cut 52% w/ revenue lift) — and ignoring incrementality on prospecting | FTC endorsement disclosures (#ad); California AB 587; CAN-SPAM/CASL; iOS ATT compliance |
+Attribution windows shrunk to 1-day click | Meta/TikTok native + Smartly.io; Klaviyo + Postscript; ShopMy/Aspire for influencers; Triple Whale + Northbeam | Over-rotating to retargeting (Soft Surroundings cut 52% with a revenue lift) and ignoring incrementality on prospecting | FTC endorsement disclosures (#ad); California AB 587; CAN-SPAM/CASL; iOS ATT compliance |

-| Dev tools | Distribution = Hacker News, r/programming + niche subs, Lobsters, dev-twitter, GitHub trending, conference talks, YouTube tutorials, llms.txt for AI agents | DevRel headcount; Reddit-strategist tactics; sponsored newsletters (TLDR, Bytes, JS Weekly); Product Hunt; AI directories | Buying paid ads on LinkedIn/Google for devs — they have AdBlock and contempt.
+| Dev tools | Distribution = Hacker News, r/programming + niche subs, Lobsters, dev-twitter, GitHub trending, conference talks, YouTube tutorials, llms.txt for AI agents | DevRel headcount; Reddit-strategist tactics; sponsored newsletters (TLDR, Bytes, JS Weekly); Product Hunt; AI directories | Buying paid ads on LinkedIn/Google for devs, who have AdBlock and contempt.
 Spend goes on community + DevRel + docs | OSS license compatibility on bundled deps; CLA on contributions; trademark on project name |

 Key insight: Biopharma distribution operates inside a closed ecosystem (Veeva + Doximity + congress + journals) that most B2B playbooks don't touch.
 BenchSci-style scientific SaaS distributes at AACR/ASCO + via journal sponsored content + via MSL co-selling, not via LinkedIn paid.